automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Malawisaurus.md

 # Malawisaurus
-## Description: The first titanosaur to be found with an intact skull.
+## The first titanosaur to be found with an intact skull.